pyroscope/pyrocore/docs/setup.rst

 Lines beginning with a semicolon (``;``), a hash mark (``#``), or the letters ``REM`` (uppercase or lowercase) will be ignored and can be used for comments.
-You cannot put a comment on an option line, a comment **MUST** start the beginning of a line!
+You cannot append a comment to an option line, a comment **MUST** start at the beginning of a line!

 As an example, this is a very minimal configuration file: